 MP for Edmonton and Winchmore Hill

-Kate Osamor is Labour and Co-operative MP for Edmonton and Winchmore Hill, first elected in 2015.
-She has focused on international development and public accountability, serving on the Public Accounts Committee and several international committees, and she previously served as Shadow Secretary of State for International Development (2016–2018).
-She is known for strong party loyalty in voting, with a record of occasional rebellions on major policy votes.
+Kate Osamor is the Labour and Co-operative MP for Edmonton and Winchmore Hill, first elected in 2015.
+She has held roles focused on international development and equality, and has served on a range of parliamentary committees, including the Public Accounts Committee and committees dealing with arms export controls and international development oversight.

-Declared financial interests total three entries: two miscellaneous interests and one entry related to a family member's employment.
+Declared financial interests include three entries: two miscellaneous items and one related to family members' employment.

 Generated 21 February 2026